 If you're a still a little intimidated, and don't understand what all the fuss about pressure cooking is about, let me use this recipe as a VERY SIMPLE example of what it can do!

 Add 4 ingredients: Frozen meatballs, Jar of sauce (just use your favorite pasta sauce) , Box of uncooked spaghetti noodles, and water.
 Allow time to pressure-ize.
 Which is 5-15 minutes depending on the temperature of your ingredients.
-If you’re doing a freezer meal that you’ve prepped ahead of time it will take towards the 15 minute mark, but if most of your ingredients are room or fridge temp it will be in the 5-10 minute range.
+If you're doing a freezer meal that you've prepped ahead of time it will take towards the 15 minute mark, but if most of your ingredients are room or fridge temp it will be in the 5-10 minute range.
 Make sure you have a secure lid.

 Set your cook time for 3 minutes on high pressure.
-That’s right!
+That's right!
 Only 3 minutes!
 Allow to NR or Natural Release for 5 minutes and then go ahead and release the rest of the pressure or QR (quick release) and remove your lid.
-Mix ingredients to ensure your noodles aren’t stuck together, and you’re ready to serve dinner!
+Give it a good stir to ensure your noodles aren't stuck together, and you're ready to serve dinner!

 Lets count that up: 5 minutes to come to pressure +3 minutes cook time +5 minutes natural release = 13 minutes and dinner is ready!
 Now, that's really not much difference from the stove top.